sancardenasv/spring-boot-angular/README.md

 ## Dependencies
 To run this project, you need to run the `Authorization Server` on port 8080 defined in the properties file `application.yaml`.

-You will also need an authorized client on the server DB; the following INSERT will create the credentials needed:
+You will also need an authorized client (to authorize the application, not the user) on the server DB; the following INSERT will create the credentials needed:
 ```
 INSERT INTO AUTH_SERVICE.client (clientId, authorizedGrantTypes, autoApproveScopes, redirectUri, scopes, secret) VALUES ('springBootAngular', 'authorization_code', '', 'http://localhost:8081/login', 'read,write', '$2a$10$jbIi/RIYNm5xAW9M7IaE5.WPw6BZgD8wcpkZUg0jm8RHPtdfDcMgm');
 ```